grempe/rack-content_security_policy/README.md

 ## About

-`Rack::ContentSecurityPolicy` is a Rack middleware that makes it easy for your Rack based application (Sinatra, Rails) to serve Content Security Policy headers for HTML pages.
+`Rack::ContentSecurityPolicy` is a Rack middleware that makes it easy for your Rack based application (Sinatra, Rails) to serve an `Content-Security-Policy` or `Content-Security-Policy-Report-Only` header.

 This middleware was inspired by the [p0deje/content-security-policy](https://github.com/p0deje/content-security-policy) middleware and borrows quite a bit of code from that gem.
 This gem also makes